Unit 1: Anthropological Perspectives

 Even subtle reminders of prejudice against one’s sex, race, or religion can hinder performance in school, work, and athletics.
 Researchers have found new ways to reverse and prevent this effect.

-Speak Up, I Can’t Hear You, Deborah Cameron, extracted from The Myth of Mars and Venus, Oxford University Press, 2007
+Speak Up, I Can’t Hear You, Deborah Cameron, from The Myth of Mars and Venus, Oxford University Press, 2007

 There is a widespread notion that men and women communicate differently and that the resulting “misunderstandings” can best be resolved if only women would learn to be “direct,” more “assertive,” etc. Nonsense, says the author.
 Not only does this claim fail to stand up to scrutiny, but it is all too often used to explain away such serious matters as male sexual abuse of women.